 These rates correspond to those of self-employed people in primary employment: 20.5% of your income goes towards the payment of your social security contributions

 As a self-employed person in a complementary occupation, you retain all social rights that you have as an employee.
 Your contribution is actually a “solidarity contribution” for the benefit of all self-employed people.

 You will receive certain benefits if your income as a self-employed person in a complementary occupation is higher than 13,847.39 (figures for 2019).
 If you become a mother, you are entitled to 105 service cheques.
 If you have worked as an employee for less than 45 years, you will receive a pension supplement thanks to your contributions as a self-employed person in a secondary occupation.

 You can be a student and entrepreneur at the same time.
 Of course, you also have to pay social security contributions, but the rules are favourable in this case.

-You will normally already receive a pension: the amount of your social security contributions (which built the pension you receive today) will be deducted from this.
+You will normally already receive a pension: your social security contributions (which built the pension you receive today) will be deducted from this.
 The applicable rate is 14.7%.

 If you help your partner in his / her activity, you must join a social insurance fund and a special system of social contributions.
 If you are already paying social security (because you work as an employee and pay social contributions as a result, for example), you do not need to join.
-Otherwise, the fixed amount is € 321.27 per trimester.
+Otherwise, the fixed amount is € 321.27 per quarter.